richardcadman/rich.fyi/_posts/2020-04-18-intervals-timer.markdown

 `Interval timer: my first time using Figma`

-I consider myself decent at service design, and designing good user experiences.
-I consider myself very poor at UI.
-So I wanted to give it a quick blast this weekend using Figma (apparently the trendy option for designers these days).
+PMing means I do a fair bit of user interviews, user journey mapping, and wire framing.
+But I consider myself very poor at UI.
+I wanted to give it a quick 1hr blast this weekend using Figma for the first time (apparently the trendy option for designers these days).

 ![Timer](/assets/img/intervals/interval_timer.jpeg){:class="img-responsive"}